Excel's Norm.s.inv Function Can Be Used To Compute

 1. Hypothesis Testing:

 • Determining critical values for z-tests: When conducting a z-test, you often need to find the critical z-score that separates the rejection region from the non-rejection region.
 NORM.S.INV enables you to directly calculate these critical values based on the significance level (alpha).
-For example, to find the critical z-score for a two-tailed test at a 5% significance level, you would use NORM.S.INV(0.975) and NORM.S.INV(0.025).
+Here's one way to look at it: to find the critical z-score for a two-tailed test at a 5% significance level, you would use NORM.S.INV(0.975) and NORM.S.INV(0.025).

 2. Confidence Intervals:

 • Calculating margin of error: Confidence intervals are used to estimate a population parameter (like the mean) with a certain level of confidence.
 NORM.S.INV helps calculate the margin of error by determining the appropriate z-score based on the desired confidence level.
-For example, a 95% confidence interval would utilize NORM.S.INV(0.975) to obtain the z-score.
+Here's one way to look at it: a 95% confidence interval would work with NORM.S.INV(0.975) to obtain the z-score.

 3. Process Capability Analysis: